 1Based on the 2017-18 forecast, Australian Energy Market Commission, 2017 Residential Electricity Price Trends, 18 December 2017 p.
-100 customers want to use the network and are willing to pay for how they use it;
+100

-We will see network charges design as successful when:

-our charges support the long-term commercial sustainability of our business;

-transition is sensitive to understanding impacts and implications for our customers;

-we deliver customer and stakeholder education and engagement to both design and implement changes to our network charges; and the long-term interest of customers is served by looking at options and providing solutions.
+We will see network charges design as successful when: Image: Support of the long-term willing to pay for how they use it; Image: Support the long-term commercial sustainability of our business; Image: Support the long-term commercial sustainability of our business; Image: Support the long-term commercial sustainability of our business; Image: Support the long-term commercial sustainability of our business; Image: Support the long-term commercial sustainability of our customers; Image: Support the long-term and stakeholder education and engagement to both design and implement changes to our network charges; and Image: Support the long-term interest of customers is served by looking at options and providing solutions.